 The Gospel of Jesus Christ is “the power of God for salvation” (Romans 1:16, NASB).
 It is not a product to be marketed or peddled for personal gain.
 But sadly, even in the apostle Paul’s day 20 centuries ago, there were “many” preachers and teachers making merchandise of God’s Word, peddling it and preaching it for their own profit.
 Sad to say, our 21st century doesn’t seem to be much different.

 In my 50 years of Christian ministry, I’ve seen shocking instances of God’s ministers enriching themselves at the expense of God’s people.
 I must hastily add here a disclaimer: I know hundreds of ministers, and the vast majority are godly, giving, other-centered people with no interest in enriching themselves from their labors for the Lord.
-But there is among God’s pastors, evangelists, and other spiritual leaders a minority whose handling of God’s holy Word can accurately be described, not by my words, but by the apostle Paul’s words:
+They are content to receive modest financial support so that they may continue to minister fulltime for the Lord Jesus.
+But there is among God’s pastors, evangelists, and other spiritual leaders a small minority whose handling of God’s holy Word can accurately be described, not by my words, but by the apostle Paul’s words:

 This article is targeting that deplorable abuse, not the large majority of God’s honorable, dedicated ministers.
 Unfortunately, even relatively small numbers of ministers abusing the Gospel for personal gain bring great shame and discredit upon the Lord’s work on this earth.
 Twenty centuries ago Paul lamented that there were “so many” (wow, not just a few!) who were making merchandise of God’s Word.
 All of us who love Jesus and His Word should be lamenting any occurrences of that same shameful practice in the Church today.